-WARD PRIORITIES: WARD 21 IDP Ref No V Measurement Deliverable Target Perfor mance Departmental Ward Priority Description of Ward Priority Key Performance Deliverables (Nation Provincial / / Local/ JI 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment TBC Priority 1: Affordable Housing Completion of phases 2, 3 and 4 of the mixed housing project in Mountain View, Jamestown Construct phases 2, 3 and 4 of the mixed housing project in Mountain View Not Applicable Planning and Economic Development Development Planning Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a The Jamestown project consist of various phases.
-Phases 2 and 3 were dependent on the availability on the bulk services.
-The Land Use Planning Application was advertised for public comment and the final layout was submitted to the Land Use Management department in December 2023.
-A decision by the Municipal Planning Tribunal (MPT) is required and if approved, the installation of the internal services will commence.
-A reservoir that will address future water needs is under construction on Phase 4 of the project. ТВС Priority 2: Sport, Arts and Culture Fencing around sports club (betta fencing or solid wall) in Jamestown Installation of a fence around the sports club in Jamestown Not Applicable Community and Protection Services Community Services Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a Funds will be requested in the following MTREF, and the existing fencing tender will be utilised, if successful.
+WARD PRIORI IES: WARD 21 IDP V ana al / District DMA) Deliv erable 1 larget Perfor mance Rating Departmental Ref No Ward Priority Description of Ward Priority Key Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National) Provincial / Di / Local / JDM 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment TBC Priority 1: Affordable Housing Completion of phases 2, 3 and 4 of the mixed housing project in Mountain View, Jamestown Construct phases 2, 3 and 4 of the mixed housing project in Mountain View Not Applicable Planning and Economic Development Development Planning Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a The Jamestown project consists of various phases.
+Phases 2 and 3 were dependent on the availability of bulk services.
+The land use planning application was advertised for public comment, and the final layout was submitted to the Section: Land Use Management in December 2023.
+A decision by the Municipal Planning Tribunal (MPT) is required, and if approved, the installation of the internal services will commence.
+A reservoir that will address future water needs is under construction on Phase 4 of the project.
+TBC Priority 2: Sport, Arts and Culture Fencing around sports club (betta fencing or solid wall) in Jamestown Installation of a fence around the sports club in Jamestown Not Applicable Community and Protection Services Community Services Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a Funds will be requested in the following MTREF, and the existing fencing tender will be utilised if successful.